DaC00P/lesson_plan/lesson_plan.md

 ## Instructor DO: Wrap Up & Motivate Students!
 * This lesson can be particularly challenging for students without a strong math or CS background.
-  * Emphasize that not all interviews involve whiteboarding and Big O analysis.
+  * Emphasize that while it is common, not all interviews involve whiteboarding and Big O analysis.
   * Also emphasize that understanding of these concepts will come with time.
 They are complex and folks spend entire 4 year degrees mastering them, only to get a PhD to truly master them.
   * Remind students that they can **always** practice Big O analysis on their own code!
 Encourage them to bring questions to office hours.
 * Encourage students to look at online resources.
 * End with the caveat that while optimizing and writing your functions in the most efficient way is great, there is a tenet in software engineering that sums up to: `Don't optimize if you don't need to`.
 As in, students should **not** be driving themselves nuts to not use nested loops in a homework - working code matters more than highly optimized buggy code at this point in their careers!

+#### Extra Resources
-** If students want more on Bubble Sort & its time complexity, slack them this link at the end of class. http://codingmiles.com/sorting-algorithms-bubble-sort-using-javascript/.
+* If students want more on Bubble Sort & its time complexity, slack them this link at the end of class. http://codingmiles.com/sorting-algorithms-bubble-sort-using-javascript/.
 It goes through Bubble Sort step by step & covers it's Time Complexity in detail.
 For  now, more on to analyzing it.
+* If you have any students who are advanced, and have had prior exposure to Big O in math/CS, slack them this link:http://bigocheatsheet.com/.
+It goes over all the time complexities for common functions and algorithms.